Estinox/estinox.github.io/_posts/2016-01-01-aerial-videos.md

 title: Rice Lake Aerial Video
 ---

 Hi there!
 Welcome to the first post.
 Decided to migrate my site away from Wordpress after several security loopsholes that gave me some trouble.
-As of this posting, I'd like to thank github for hosting and jekyll for powered my blog.
+As of this posting, I'd like to thank github for hosting and jekyll for powering my blog.

 Going to reshare some of my previous aerial videos I took a while back just to get some content started.
 Have a look if you haven't seen it, hopefully there's more to come!